BRIDGES TO UNDERSTANDING:

 In addition to John Buchanan, 2017 keynote speakers are Eboo Patel and Dr. Ganoun Diop,

-Eboo Patel has agreed to deliver the keynote address at the ACP annual convention, April 26-28, 2017 in Chicago.
+Eboo Patel delivered the keynote address at the ACP annual convention, April 26-28, 2017 in Chicago.

 Patel is a leading voice in the movement for interfaith cooperation and the Founder and President of Interfaith Youth Core (IFYC), a national nonprofit working to make interfaith cooperation a social norm.
 He is the author of Acts of Faith, Sacred Ground and Interfaith Leadership.
 Named by US News & World Report as one of America’s Best Leaders of 2009, Eboo served on President Obama’s Inaugural Faith Council.
 He is a regular contributor to the public conversation around religion in America and a frequent speaker on the topic of religious pluralism.
 He holds a doctorate in the sociology of religion from Oxford University, where he studied on a Rhodes scholarship.
 For over fifteen years, Eboo has worked with governments, social sector organizations, and college and university campuses to help realize a future where religion is a bridge of cooperation rather than a barrier of division.